Donate

 Civil Penalties for benefit overpayments

-Since 1 October 2012, the Department for Work and Pensions (DWP) have the power to impose a fixed rate civil penalty on some claimants who have been overpaid a social security benefit.
+Since 1 October 2012, the have the power to impose a fixed rate civil penalty on some claimants who have been overpaid a social security benefit.

 The civil penalty is £50.
 It will be added to the total amount of the overpayment and will be recovered by the same method.
 For each overpayment, only one civil penalty can be applied.